SummaryRead the full fact sheet

 An orthoptist is an eye care professional who specialises in the detection, diagnosis and treatment of vision and eye disorders.
-Early detection and monitoring of certain eye conditions through regular check-ups is the best protection against vision loss and sight problems.
+Early detection and monitoring of certain eye conditions through regular check-ups is the best protection against and sight problems.
 Orthoptic treatment aims to relieve symptoms and improve vision.

 Orthoptists mostly work in specialist eye clinics and public hospitals, within an eye healthcare team and alongside ophthalmologists.
 Orthoptists monitor eye disease and provide non-surgical treatment, which includes prescribing glasses for children and adults.
 Orthoptists also provide low vision rehabilitation services to people with vision impairment.

 Orthoptists are university trained health professionals.
 They are integral to the work of the eye healthcare team in providing quality care for patients.
 Some of the common eye conditions orthoptists investigate, monitor and assist in treating are: